syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 # Serialization and Deserialization in UWP Data Grid

-UWP Data Grid allows you to serialize and deserialize the SfDataGrid settings using [DataContractSerializer](https://msdn.microsoft.com/en-in/library/system.runtime.serialization.datacontractserializer.aspx).
+UWP Data Grid allows you to serialize and deserialize the Data Grid settings using [DataContractSerializer](https://msdn.microsoft.com/en-in/library/system.runtime.serialization.datacontractserializer.aspx).

 ## Serialization